dell/csm-docs/content/docs/replication/replication-actions.md

 ### Maintenance Actions
 These actions can be run at any site and are used to change the replication link state for maintenance activities.
-The following table lists the supported maintenance actions and the equivalent operation done on the storage arrays
+The following table lists the supported maintenance actions and the equivalent operation done on the storage arrays:

 {{<table "table table-striped table-bordered table-sm">}}
 | Action  | Description                                        | PowerMax         | PowerStore      | PowerScale           | PowerFlex |